 Located on the first floor of the stunning METoA building in Ginza, the METoA Cafe & Kitchen is an Australian-inspired Tokyo cafe that makes a truly awesome cup of coffee.
 It is the resident cafe and restaurant of Mitsubishi Electric’s interactive technology showrooms, which occupy the two floors above.

 With beans supplied by the New Zealand-born Allpress Coffee Roastery, roasted locally in the upcoming coffee capital of Kiyosumi-Shirakawa, they serve a serious espresso along with a beautiful lunch and dinner menu.
-With a focus on food that is both delicious and nutritious, there is a special set meal price which includes coffee.
+With a focus on food that is both delicious and nutritious, there is a special set meal price that includes coffee.
 Featuring a long wooden table great for groups, enjoy the modern cafe design and spectacular main meals, followed by a gorgeous latte and wild selection of colorful desserts.

-Born in Santa Cruz, California, this trendy coffee company not only produces excellent espresso but believes in sustainable, fair trade coffee.
-With plants hanging from the ceiling, Verve in Shinjuku is all cool white tiles and sleek counters and stools; it’s a modest space which is as hip as its coffee is delicious.
+Born in Santa Cruz, California, this trendy coffee company not only produces excellent espresso but believes in sustainable, fair-trade coffee.
+With plants hanging from the ceiling, Verve in Shinjuku is all cool white tiles and sleek counters and stools; it’s a modest space that is as hip as its coffee is delicious.
 With an easygoing and upbeat atmosphere, you’ll find delicious coffee options including paper drip and nitro cold brew, alongside espresso from an impressive custom-made machine.
 Verve Coffee Roasters also have another store casually brewing in the trendy area of Omotesando.
 Both sell a variety of beans and merch to take home for those who are keen coffee enthusiasts, as well as some stellar donuts.

 Committed to cultivating an honest coffee culture and the perfect roast, GLITCH coffee is another Tokyo cafe brought to you by a small team of people who are very serious about high-quality brews.
 Specializing in “light roast coffee”, the beans here are roasted lightly in order to keep the flavor and character of the single origin coffee.